A Sunglasses Style Guide: How to Find the Perfect Pair of Shades for Your Face

 Play up your cheekbones with a pair of highly symmetrical, strong-browed shades like Fast Lanes, Torrey Pines or Fort Knocks sunglasses.
 With generous, rectangular lenses, these shades will have you rocking your look to stylish new levels, whether you’re cruising the coast on your SUP or playing grillmaster at a backyard BBQ.
 The classic aviator style of the Mile Highs or the more square-shaped Mount Evans aviators are also both winners.

 Blessed with the square jaw of a cartoon superhero?
 Show off those ruggedly classic features while channeling cultural icons like John Lennon, Janis Joplin, and even founding father Benjamin Franklin with a pair of rounded frames.
 Shades with softer edges, like the Mai Tais, Paso Robles, Mile Highs, Mount Evans, or the Premiums, provide a beautiful contrast to rectangular jaws and effortlessly add a quirky shot of style to any outfit, whether it’s a swimsuit or a snowsuit.
 Sunglasses with a subtle cat-eye silhouette, such as the Seventy Nines, are also typically a good fit for square-shaped faces.

 Oblong face shapes are typically longer than they are wider, with a relatively narrow width.
 In addition, your forehead and jawline are similar widths and you may have a pointed chin.
 For this type of face shape, you’ll want to offset that length a bit with boxy, well-structured frames like Fast Lanes, Torrey Pines, Premiums, or Fort Knocks sunglasses.
 The aviator-style Mile Highs or Mount Evans are both solid choices, as well.

 If your face is oval, consider yourself lucky—most sunglasses will look great on you!
-You can lend some structure to your oval-shaped face with a pair of shades that offer timeless style, like Knockaround’s Classics, Premiums or Seventy Nines styles.
+You can lend some structure to your oval-shaped face with a pair of shades that offer timeless style, like Knockaround’s Classics, Premiums, or Seventy Nines styles.
 Featuring sculpted frames and subtly rounded corners, these adventurous shades are up for everything, from a boozy weekend brunch to sunny hikes in the Sierras.
-Fast Lanes or Torrey Pines are solid choices, too, as is the slightly more rounded Fort Knocks.
-And the versatile aviator-style Mile Highs or Mount Evans work for just about any face shape while adding an element of cool.
+Fast Lanes or Torrey Pines are solid choices, too, as is the classic wayfarer style with Fort Knocks.
+And the versatile aviator style Mile Highs or Mount Evans work for just about any face shape while adding an element of cool.